Introduction

 Writing code becomes less central as careers progress.
 Companies need engineers who design systems that handle high traffic, make decisions balancing cost and performance, and lead technical discussions.
 System design interviews assess these capabilities.

-These interviews appear at mid-level and senior positions.
-They increasingly appear for new graduates as well.
-At these levels, engineers contribute to application architecture and make design choices affecting entire systems.
+These interviews appear at mid-level and becomes central to senior positions.
+At senior levels, engineers contribute to application architecture and make design choices affecting entire systems.
 Interviews simulate real-world scenarios involving scalability, fault tolerance, and performance.

 What System Design Interviews Test